zhongchengyong/coremark-analysis/README.md

 # Usage
 * sh build.sh to build coremark with xuantie-gcc
+* sh build-clang.sh to build coremark with clang
-* sh clang-build.sh to build coremark with clang, which has port the riscv64-clang directory
+* sh build-gcc.sh to build coremark with open source gcc